 Further guidance produced by the Council on publicity and expenses during the referendum period is also available.

-Following the referendum, if it is successful and there is a majority vote in favour of the plan the District Council will check that the making of the plan would not contravene Convention Rights or European Union Obligations.
+Following the referendum, if it is successful and there is a majority vote in favour of the plan the Council will check that the making of the plan would not contravene Convention Rights or European Union Obligations.

-If satisfied that this is not the case the District Council will then make the plan and publicise its decision.
+If satisfied that this is not the case the Council will then make the plan and publicise its decision.
 The plan will then become part of the statutory development plan for the area with immediate effect.